Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 ## Hello World

-Once cloned you can open the Java-Course-Support-Repo directory in InteliJ.
+Once cloned you can open the Java-Course-Support-Repo directory in IntelliJ.

 At this point you will see a .idea directory has been made.
 IntelliJ creates this directory to store settings, version controls, and metadata about your project.
 You can ignore it.